zhaozhixu/TensorLight/README.md

 2. Build and install

     Use `make` to compile the library and run the tests.
-Then `make install` to install the library files and headers into the installation directory, or `sudo make install` if you don't have the permissions with the installation directory.
+Then `make install` to copy the library files and headers into the installation directory, or `sudo make install` if you don't have the permissions with that directory.

     There are some options to custom your building and installation process.
     You can just append those options after `make`, such as